gupta-siddhartha/PLUTOv4.2-CRHD/README.md

 ==================================

 How to turn on CR-HD module

-or you can jump to Test Run.
+(or you can jump to Test Run section)

 ==================================